Parihsz/tuffutils/docs/Test.md

-# Test
+### Test

-This module provides functionality to run tests flexibly, quickly/accurately benchmark and race various functions.
+This module provides functionality to run tests flexibly, quickly/accurately benchmark, and race various functions.

 ## Types

+### `InputType`
+The type of the input parameters for the function being tested.
+It can be any data type that the function accepts.

+### `OutputType`
+The the type of the expected output from the function being tested.
+It can be any data type that the function returns.

 ### `TestCase`
 Represents a single test case.

-- `input: (() -> { T }) | { T }`
+- `input: (() -> { InputType }) | { InputType }`
   - The input to the function being tested.
-This can be a function that returns the input or an array of inputs of type `T`.
+This can be a function that returns the input or an array of inputs of type `InputType`.

-- `expected: (() -> U) | U`
+- `expected: (() -> OutputType) | OutputType`
   - The expected output from the function being tested.
-This can be a function that returns the expected output or a direct value of type `U`.
+This can be a function that returns the expected output or a direct value of type `OutputType`.

 ### `Options`
 Represents optional settings for running tests.